ECE160B-Fall2018/ECE160B-Fall2018-Syllabus/README.md

 Note: Late submissions will receive a 10% deduction to the final grade for the assignment.

 ## Schedule

+For the latest up to date schedule, see: https://hong3cooper.github.io/cs102a_fall2018

 ### 09/05/18
 - Course Overview, Intro to Unix, Github, Hello World, Variables, Types, Operations